Image source: Photospin.com

 If you aren’t, you’re in good company.
 Although I’m not sure it’s the company you’d like to be in!
 Most other businesses aren’t either.
 However, don’t you want to stand out from those other businesses?
 Of course you do!
-I’m here to tell you how to do it for the ridiculously low price of 44 cents!!
+I’m here to tell you how to do it for the ridiculously low price of less than 50 cents!!

 Think about it.
 When was the last time you received a handwritten card from someone that you recently did business with?
 Can’t remember?
 Probably because you haven’t!
 However, think how good you would feel if you did.
 Now how about making YOUR customers or clients feel good?
 Feeling good = stronger relationships.
 Stronger relationships = more referrals.
 More referrals = more business.
 Get it?

 Invest in a package of cards.
 Not standard “Thank you” cards, but a box of cards that resonate with you.
 I personally have several boxes, one has flowers on them, and the other has beautiful landscapes.
 Then start sending them.
 Every time you get a new customer or client, send them a card thanking them for choosing to do business with your company.
 Because they did choose to do so, didn’t they?
 They probably could have gotten the product or service from another company.
 However, they chose to get it from you.
 Aren’t you glad they did?
 Of course you are!
 So tell them.

 I don’t know about you, but when I see a personal handwritten card in my mail, I open it first.
 It sure beats a bill, and it makes me feel valued and special.
 Is that a feeling you’d like YOUR customers or clients to have?
 I thought so.